-It’s no secret that ABB CONCISE helps Eye Care Professionals build profits.
+It’s no secret that ABB OPTICAL GROUP helps Eye Care Professionals build profits.
 We have the success stories to prove it.
-From enhancing buying arrangements to improving practice performance and efficiencies, highly-trained consultants at ABB CONCISE make our clients money.
+From enhancing buying arrangements to improving practice performance and efficiencies, highly-trained consultants at ABB OPTICAL GROUP make our clients money.

 Want to learn more?
 Call us at 1-800-852-8089 to speak to an expert consultant or click JOIN to get started.

 1. Partnership Helps Doctor Focus on the Future

 Eye Care Practice finds nearly $8,000 by making pricing adjustments